Neural Engineering Laboratory

 - intra-cellular level: LTP/LTD in the accumbal PSD due to cocaine

-- behavioral/clinical levels: Machine learning and AI models in neuro-psychiatry
+- behavioral/clinical levels: Machine learning, AI models, and Big-Data in neuro-psychiatry

 Our research is an interdisciplinary collaboration between the following labs and research groups: